 This section presents the findings of the glare assessment.
 The results are factual based on the model parameters used, which are considered to be conservative and as reasonable as possible.
 AUC Rule 007 provides guidelines for the receptors to be included in a solar glare assessment, but modelling parameters and glare threshold limits are not specified.
-Therefore, this analysis also considers the principles laid out in the Zehndorfer Engineering Report, Alberta Transportation guidelines, and other relevant literature.
+Therefore, this analysis also considers the principles laid out in the Lenden et al.'s study, 33 Alberta Transportation guidelines, 34 and other relevant literature.